Chamaebuxus paucifolia

-Polygaloides paucifolia, synonym Polygala paucifolia, known as gaywings or fringed polygala, is a perennial plant of the family Polygalaceae.
+Chamaebuxus paucifolia, synonyms including Polygaloides paucifolia and Polygala paucifolia, known as gaywings or fringed polygala, is a perennial plant of the family Polygalaceae.

 Description

-Mature plants are 3 to 6 inches tall.
+Often mistaken for an orchid, mature plants are perennials that are 3 to 6 inches tall.
 Stems are smooth, slender and green.
 Leaves are clustered at the top, appearing to be whorled, but they are not.
 Leaflets are oblong to lanceolate—narrow at the base with a pointed tip.
 Leaves have an entire margin and are thin.

 Flowers are pink and white, blooming in April and May.
-It grows in rich, moist woods.
+It grows in rich, moist woods, and field edges.
+Chamaebuxus paucifolia is native to more temperate regions of North America.
+It is famed for its fringed, small flowers that are said to look like "birds in flight".